 Teachers: Elling Olav Rukke, Reidar Barfod Schuller, Tora Asledottir, Irene Comi

 Faculty: Faculty of Chemistry, Biotechnology and Food Science

 This course starts in Autumn parallel.
 This course has teaching/evaluation in Autumn parallel.

 Course frequency: Annually

-In order to ensure sustainable future production of food and feed, both "new" raw materials and new production processes must be used.
-The components of "new" raw materials have different and partly unknown properties compared to similar substances in traditional raw materials, and knowledge of this is essential in order to enable food/feed production of products with the correct nutritional quality, texture and properties ensuring "consumer acceptance".
+In order to ensure sustainable future production of food and feed, both non-traditional raw materials and novel production processes must be used.
+The components of "new" raw materials have different and partly unknown properties compared to similar substances in traditional raw materials, and knowledge of this is essential in order to enable food and feed production of products of desirable nutritional quality, texture and other properties that affect "consumer acceptance".